 SCBCS has partnered with Aramark to offer a limited breakfast menu for students.
-Beginning August 14th, breakfast will be served daily from 7:15 to 7:35 AM at a cost between \$1 and \$3.
+This will be served daily beginning the second week of school.
+Breakfast will be served from

+7:15 AM to 7:35 AM at a cost between \$1 - \$3.
 Please check the school website for current offerings and prices.